frc1675/brownbook/controls/basics/how-to-git.md

 ![git development cycle](../../assets/images/git-cycle.png)

-For more info on commands and git, type: [`man git`]("https://git-scm.com/docs") into your command line.
-Or watch this [video]("https://www.youtube.com/watch?v=HkdAHXoRtos").
+For more info on commands and git, type: [`man git`](https://git-scm.com/docs) into your command line.
+Or watch this [video](https://www.youtube.com/watch?v=HkdAHXoRtos).

 ### Create a GitHub account

 GitHub is one such online git service provider.
-To create a new GitHub account follow the instructions below or watch [video](https://www.youtube.com/watch?v=HkdAHXoRtos)!
+To create a new GitHub account follow the instructions below or watch this [video](https://www.youtube.com/watch?v=HkdAHXoRtos)!

     1. Visit GitHub and Click Sign Up!
     2. Enter Email: Professional/Personal